Hello everyone, my name is Adam Smith. I wasn’t born in Beaches-East York, but I will live the rest of my life here.

 Rain Gardens United

-I’ve led a rain garden crawl (covered by Katie Fullerton in the Beach Metro), and have been working with the advisory board to get our non-profit incorporated.
+I’ve led a few rain garden crawls (that's the back of my head in the photo), and have worked with the advisory board to get our non-profit incorporated.
 I also edited and animated the banner video on their website.

 Rain Gardens United crawl